9kg Gas Bottle Instead of a 45kg Gas Bottle – Can I Connect a 9kg Gas Bottle to My House

 Several safety issues can affect your safety and the proper operation of your gas appliance when using the wrong size and capacity.

-Using an 9kg gas bottle in an LPG appliance designed for a 45kg gas bottle can cause the following safety hazards:
+Using an 9kg gas bottle in lieu of a 45kg gas bottle can cause the following safety hazards:

-- The 9kg gas bottle may hang from the gas appliance’s input hose, as large-capacity appliances may have elevated input hoses suited for taller bottles.
+- The 9kg gas bottle may hang from the pigtail connector to the changeover valve or regulator, as large-capacity gas bottles will have elevated connections suited for taller gas bottles.
+They should NEVER hand by the pigtail.

-- Keeping the 9kg gas bottle level and upright may be difficult during operation.
+- Keeping the 9kg gas bottle level and upright may be difficult as the pigtail does not reach the ground.

 - The 9kg gas bottle may not be firmly grounded, creating an ignition and fire hazard.
-Securing it in corrugated boxes or flimsy crates is an example of non-grounded support.
+Sitting it on a milk crate is an example of non-grounded support.

 In a nutshell, LPG gas cylinders must remain in a stable position when in use or there is a risk they could fall, leak, or cause damage.